wo16pao/PR-SKD/README.md

-# PR-SKD
+# Enhancing deep feature representation in self-knowledge distillation via pyramid feature refinement
-This repo is the implementation of paper "Enhancing deep feature representation in self-knowledge distillation via pyramid feature refinement"
+This repo is the implementation of the paper "Enhancing deep feature representation in self-knowledge distillation via pyramid feature refinement"

+Coming Soon!